taichimaeda/cel-ts/examples/README.md

 - `basic.ts`: compile and evaluate a simple expression with variables.
 - `environment-extend.ts`: extend an environment with additional variables.
 - `formatting.ts`: format expressions with the experimental formatter.
+- `linting.ts`: run the linter and print diagnostics.
 - `macro.ts`: use list macros like `exists` with standard library support.
 - `parse-check.ts`: parse first, then type-check later.
 - `struct-type.ts`: declare a struct type and type-check field access.